Sonoran-Software/Sonoran-Radio-Docs/tutorials/script-usage.md

 ## Usage - Activating Panic Button

 Usage of the panic button requires the sonrad plugin for the Sonoran CAD.
-You can download and install that plugin here: [Self Radio Settings](https://github.com/Sonoran-Software/sonoran_sonrad)
+You can download and install that plugin here: [Sonoran CAD Sonrad Plugin](https://github.com/Sonoran-Software/sonoran_sonrad)